segmentio/segment-docs/src/connections/destinations/catalog/actions-wisepops/index.md

 ### Track Event

-> warning ""
+> warning "Custom events count as page views in your monthly quota"
-> Custom events count as page views in your monthly quota.
-If you track a lot of events on Segment, you may want to edit this mapping to forward only the relevant events to Wisepops.
+> If you track a lot of events with Segment, you may want to edit this mapping to forward only the relevant events to Wisepops.

-By default, when you track an event, Segment sends a [custom event](https://support.wisepops.com/article/zbpq1z0exk-set-up-custom-events-to-trigger-popups) to Wisepops.
+By default, when you track an event, Segment sends a [custom event](https://support.wisepops.com/article/zbpq1z0exk-set-up-custom-events-to-trigger-popups){:target='_blank'} to Wisepops.
 You can trigger a campaign on custom events by typing the event name as the campaign trigger on Wisepops.
 For example, you can display a popup when a product is added to the cart: